profrobwells/first-llm-classifier/docs/our-mission.md

 But it’s no easy task.
 Each election cycle, hundreds of candidates log thousands of transactions into the public databases where spending is disclosed.
 That’s so much data that no one can examine it all.
 To make matters worse, campaigns often use vague or misleading descriptions of their spending, making it difficult to parse and understand.

 It wasn’t until after his 2022 election to Congress that [journalists discovered](https://www.nytimes.com/2022/12/29/nyregion/george-santos-campaign-finance.html) that Rep. George Santos of New York had spent thousands of campaign dollars on questionable and potentially illegal expenses.
-While many of his expenses were publicly disclosed, they were buried in other transactions and largely overlooked before election day.
+While much of his shady spending was publicly disclosed, it was largely overlooked in the run-up to election day.

 [![Santos story](_static/santos.png)](https://www.nytimes.com/2022/12/29/nyregion/george-santos-campaign-finance.html)